NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

         3. You need to allow users to store files for sharing with other users.
 These files are stored on the D:\\UserShare folder of SRV2, which is shared as \\\\srv2\\share.
-Each user’s use of the space is limited to 250 MB.
+Each user's use of the space is limited to 250 MB.
 When users reach 200 MB, they should be warned via email and the Administrator account should also be notified by email.
 How can you implement this?